Consent Should Be Common Sense. The Allegations Against Aziz Ansari Show It Isn't.

 Common sense should be understanding that there’ll never be a “perfect” victim who checks every society-imposed box.

 Common sense should be that if you’re going to build an award-winning career off of being a feminist ally, you should — uh, shocker — act like a feminist ally.
-Common sense should also be cutting off the mic to a person who’s profiting off of faux allyship and handing it to folks who are the real deal.
+Common sense should also be cutting off the mic to a person who’s profiting from faux allyship and handing it to people who are the real deal.

 And common sense should be taking all situations of sexual violation seriously and not dismissing them because they aren’t “bad” enough, as these are where many of the most critical conversations lie.
 For many, condemning a horrendous act like rape is straightforward; thinking about why you’re placing such a foundational burden on women in social situations and so little to none on men is much harder.
 Even more challenging is coming to terms with the fact that your own participation in placing this burden has inflicted physical or emotional harm on others.